coding-seriously/ast-with-optimisations/README.md

 CFG Visualiser

-This repository contains a small Clang-based command-line tool that parses C/C++ source files and emits a Graphviz DOT representation of each function's control-flow graph.
+This repository contains a small Clang-based command-line tool that parses C/C++ source files and performs static optimisation of the give C/C++ code. it emits a Graphviz DOT representation of each function's control-flow graph.

 The main executable is built from ast.cpp, and CMake defines the target name as ast-tool.
 What It Does